 What you can do

 Tackling climate change is a complex problem that requires a shared solution.
 Around 98% of Merton’s emissions are outside the Council’s direct control.
-The action plan identifies where individuals, businesses, organisations, landlords, service providers and communities play a key role, and must make changes towards more sustainable behaviours in order to become a carbon neutral borough.
+The action plan identifies where individuals, businesses, organisations, landlords, service providers and communities play a key role, and must make changes towards more sustainable behaviours to become a carbon neutral borough.

 Webinars